-The results of our auditing procedures disclosed instances of noncompliance, which are required to be reported in accordance with the Uniform Guidance and which are described in the accompanying schedule of findings and questioned costs as Findings 2020-001 through 2020-003.
-Our opinion on each major federal program is not modified with respect to these matters.
+The results of our auditing procedures disclosed instances of noncompliance, which are required to be reported in accordance with the Uniform Guidance and which are described in the accompanying schedule of findings and questioned costs as Finding 2021-001.
+Our opinion on each major federal program is not modified with respect to this matter.

-The College's responses to the noncompliance findings identified in our audit are described in the accompanying schedule of findings and questioned costs.
-The College's responses were not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the responses.
+The College's responses to the noncompliance finding identified in our audit are described in the accompanying schedule of findings and questioned costs.
+The College's response was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the responses.